vegaprotocol/specs/protocol/0074-BTCH-batch-market-instructions.md

 # Batch market instructions

-This spec adds a transaction type that allows a user of the protocol to submit multiple market instructions (e.g. SubmitOrder, CancelOrder, AmendOrder) in a single transaction.
+This spec adds a transaction type that allows a user of the protocol to submit multiple market instructions (e.g. `SubmitOrder`, `CancelOrder`, `AmendOrder`) in a single transaction.

 ## Rationale